MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 #### Install the MSOnline PowerShell module

 1. Run the Windows PowerShell app with elevated privileges (run as administrator).
-2. Type the following command to allow PowerShell to run signed scripts, and press **Enter**:
+2. Run this command to allow PowerShell to run signed scripts.

     ```powershell
     Set-ExecutionPolicy RemoteSigned
     ```

-3. To install the MSOnline module, type the following command, and press **Enter**.
+3. Install the MSOnline module with this command.

     ```powershell
     Install-Module -Name MSOnline -Verbose
     ```

+    >[!Note]
-   **Note:** If you are prompted to install the modules from an untrusted repository, type **Y** and press **Enter**.
+    >If you are prompted to install the modules from an untrusted repository, type **Y** and press **Enter**.
+    >

 #### Download the AzureADPSPermissions Script from GitHub

 1. Download the [Get-AzureADPSPermissions.ps1](https://dev.azure.com/ProjectRedshift/Redshift/_wiki/wikis/Redshift.wiki?wikiVersion=GBwikiMaster&pagePath=%2FInvestigations%2FAppConsent%20Investigation%2F(https%3A%2F%2Fgist.github.com%2Fpsignoret%2F41793f8c6211d2df5051d77ca3728c09)) script from GitHub to a folder from which you will run the script.
 The output file "*permissions.csv*" will also be written to this same folder.
 2. Open a PowerShell instance as an administrator and open the folder in which you saved the script.
 3. Connect to your directory using the Connect-AzureAD cmdlet.
-For example:
+Here's an example.

     ```powershell
     Connect-AzureAD -tenantid "2b1a14ac-2956-442f-9577-1234567890ab" -AccountId "user1@contoso.onmicrosoft.com"
     ```

-4. Run this PowerShell command:
+4. Run this PowerShell command.

     ```powershell
     Get-AzureADPSPermissions.ps1 | Export-csv -Path "Permissions.csv" -NoTypeInformation
     ```

-    **Note:** After you run the PowerShell command, disconnect the session by using this command:
+    Disconnect your AzureAD session with this command.

     ```powershell
     Disconnect-AzureAD